-People that work as bellhops, home health aides, retail salespersons, parking attendants, hairstylists, and cosmetologists, or ambulance drivers make a median hourly wage of around $13/hour.
-You came to this page because you ask yourself “Getting paid $13 an hour is how much a year or a month?”
+If you work as a bellhop, home health aid, retail salesperson, parking attendant, hairstylist, and cosmetologist, or ambulance driver, you can make a median hourly wage of approximately $13/hour.
+You ask yourself “Getting paid $13 an hour is how much a year or how much a month?”

 Earning an hourly wage makes it hard to budget because many expenses, such as rent and utilities come as a monthly bill.
 Knowing how much is your take-home pay is important.
 Knowing your monthly income will help you plan how much you can pay monthly in expenses like housing, utilities, or insurance.

 Typically workers that are paid hourly, do not get paid holidays.
-If you’ll take two weeks’ vacation in addition to the holidays, your annual income will reduce to $24,245.
+If you’ll take two weeks’ unpaid vacation in addition to the holidays, your annual income will reduce to $27,040.

 For more detailed instructions, visit “How to calculate your annual income from hourly wages.”

 For preparing a budget, you often want to know what monthly income you can expect.
 For that purpose, you can calculate the monthly income as 1/12th of the annual income.
-Then 20 dollars a week will be month_one_twelfth_37_5 dollars a month income.
+Then 13 dollars an hour will be 2,253.33 dollars a month income before taxes.

-Assuming you get paid weekly, then $13/hr will get you a paycheck of $488 dollars each week.
-That is $975 if you are paid bi-weekly.
+Assuming you get paid weekly, then $13/hr will get you a paycheck of $520 dollars each week.
+That will come to $ if you are paid bi-weekly.

 If you are paid bi-weekly, you might also want to budget bi-weekly.
 In that case, you want to put aside some money for the monthly bills, so you have the cash when they come due.

-Making $13 bucks an hour will be a income of $98 dollars a day
+Making $13 bucks an hour will be an income of $104 dollars a day

 Disclaimer for budgeting purposes

-For budgeting, you do need to calculate your after-tax pay, either bi-weekly or monthly.
-Even better is to calculate your take-home pay, which might deduct things like 401(k) contributions or union dues.
+If you want to increase your budgeting accuracy, you should use your take-home pay as the basis for your budget.
+Your monthly income after taxes might be further reduced by things like health insurance, 401(k) contributions, or union dues.
 You must be careful with this because you can only spend the cash you actually take home each month.